 Integrated Health Management Healthy Connections programs help members take a more active role in managing their overall health and enable us to assist physicians in providing the highest quality care.
 To facilitate patient-provider healthcare decisions, Premera acts as a resource to support those decisions with information and data.
-Please see our Treatment Guidelines below for examples.
+Please see our Treatment Guidelines for examples.

 Our Health Awareness Education Programs offer health and lifestyle resources and materials to members.
 We encourage and remind members to take actions that promote health and prevent disease.